TomCoded/zipfilemap/README.md

 }
 ```

-### Read a zipfile from the web into a javascript dictionary
+### Read a zipfile from the web into a JavaScript dictionary
 ```js
 const zipfilemap = require("zipfilemap");